NYSE American: Modernization as the American Stock Exchange

 In 1953, the Curb Exchange was renamed the American Stock Exchange.
 The exchange was shaken by a scandal in 1961, and in 1962 began a reorganization.
 Its reputation recently damaged by charges of mismanagement, in 1962, the American Stock Exchange named Edwin Etherington its president.
-Writes CNN, he and executive vice president Paul Kolton were "tapped in 1962 to clean up and reinvigorate the scandal-plagued American Stock Exchange."
+Writes CNN, he and executive vice president Paul Kolton were "tapped in 1962 to clean up and reinvigorate the scandal-plagued American Stock Exchange".

 As of 1971, it was the second largest stock exchange in the United States.
 Paul Kolton succeeded Ralph S. Saul as AMEX president on June 17, 1971, making him the first person to be selected from within the exchange to serve as its leader, succeeding Ralph S. Saul, who announced his resignation in March 1971.
 In November 1972, Kolton was named as the exchange's first chief executive officer and its first salaried top executive.
 As chairman, Kolton oversaw the introduction of options trading.
 Kolton opposed the idea of a merger with the New York Stock Exchange while he headed the exchange saying that "two independent, viable exchanges are much more likely to be responsive to new pressures and public needs than a single institution".
 Kolton announced in July 1977 that he would be leaving his position at the American Exchange in November of that year.

 In 1977, Thomas Peterffy purchased a seat on the American Stock Exchange.
 Peterffy created a major stir among traders by introducing handheld computers onto the trading floor in the early 1980s.

+In 1998, the National Association of Securities Dealers, then parent of the Nasdaq, merged with the American Stock Exchange, with the goal of modernizing technology and creating a "market of markets".
+One of the first initiatives was an electronic order book, allowing investors and professionals to execute orders from the trading floor using Nasdaq's electronic trading system.
+Ultimately, the merger was unsuccessful, and NASD decided to focus on its role as a regulator.
+In 2003, the NASD announced the sale of the American Stock Exchange to private-equity firm GTCR Golder Rauner LLC.
+The sale was completed in 2005.